Immigrant status of person

 Immigrant status refers to whether the person is a non-immigrant, an immigrant or a non-permanent resident.

-This variable can also be derived from administrative files provided by Immigration, Refugees and Citizenship Canada.
-Persons who are, or who have ever been, landed immigrants or permanent residents are 'Immigrants', while those who have work or study or temporary resident permits, or who are refugee claimants are 'Non-permanent residents.'
+This variable can also be derived from administrative records provided by Immigration, Refugees and Citizenship Canada.
+Persons who are, or who have ever been, landed immigrants or permanent residents are 'immigrants', while those who have work or study or temporary resident permits, or who have claimed refugee status (asylum claimants) are 'non-permanent residents.'

 Relation to previous version

 - Immigrant status of person March 21, 2016 to current

 September 24, 2021 - The definition of 'non-permanent resident' has been modified in the Classification of immigrant status.